-Osteoporosis is a common condition where bones become weak that affects both men and women, mainly as they grow older.
-Bone is living tissue that is in a constant state of regeneration.
-That is, the body removes old bone (called bone resorption) and replaces it with new bone (bone formation).
+Osteoporosis is a common condition.
+Bone is a living tissue that is in a constant state of regeneration.
+The body removes old bone (called bone resorption) and replaces it with new bone (bone formation).
 By their mid-30s, most people begin to slowly lose more bone than can be replaced.
 As a result, bones become thinner and weaker in structure.
+This accelerates in women at the time of the menopause.
+In men, bone loss usually becomes more of an issue around age 70.

-Osteoporosis is silent because there are no symptoms (what you feel).
-It may come to your attention only after you break a bone.
+Osteoporosis is a silent disease because there are no symptoms (what you feel or notice about your body).
+You might notice g your clothes are not fitting right and that you have lost height.
+Other times it may come to your attention only after you break a bone.
 When you have this condition, a fracture can occur even after a minor injury, such as a fall.
 The most common fractures occur at the spine, wrist and hip.
 Spine and hip fractures, in particular, may lead to chronic (long-term) pain and disability, and even death.
 The main goal of treating osteoporosis is to prevent such fractures in the first place.

 Fortunately, you can take steps to reduce your risk of osteoporosis.
 By doing so, you can avoid the often-disabling broken bones (fractures) that can result from this condition.
 If you already have osteoporosis, new medications are available to slow or even stop the bones from getting weaker.
 These medicines also can decrease the chance of having a fracture.